Pavlik Harness Treatment for Children

 What is Pavlik harness treatment for children?

 The Pavlik harness is a soft splint.
-It is most commonly used for treating infants
+It is most often used for treating infants with

-with developmental dysplasia of the hip (DDH).
-It helps keep the infant's hips and
+developmental dysplasia of the hip (DDH).
+It helps keep the infant's hips and knees

-knees bent and the thighs spread apart.
-It can also help promote healing in babies
+bent and the thighs spread apart.
+It can also help promote healing in babies with

-DDH occurs when the hip joint does not form normally.
+DDH occurs when the hip joint doesn't form normally.
 The hip joint is a ball-and-socket

 joint.
 The socket is a cup-shaped structure in the pelvis called the acetabulum.
 The

 ball, or head, is the rounded upper end of the femur.
 In DDH, the cup-shaped cavity